OAT – Open Access Text

 Figure 1a.
 The Injury Figure 1b.
 Two weeks post injury

 Figure 1c.
 Three weeks after treatment with Symphytum officinale.

-After three weeks the radiological picture was impressive (Figure 1c): there was definite and solid callus bridging the bone fragments, but most important, the clinical picture of the patient was excellent: he could abduct his shoulder joint painless for up to 120° and also admitted that he had already started using his arm since the week before for light manual work.
+After three weeks the radiological picture was impressive (Figure 1c): there was definite and solid callus bridging the bone fragments, but most important, the clinical picture of the patient was excellent: he could abduct his shoulder joint painlessly for up to 120° and also admitted that he had already started using his arm since the week before for light manual work.